siddharthgaonkar29/Factory-Data-IIoT-Project-Apr-2026/documents/data_thinking.md

 - Processing : Apache Spark
 - Structured Storage : Delta Lake / Data Warehouse
 - Serving : BI/ ML/ Alerts

+  ### Follow Up Points :

+#### What if scale increases to 100 M per day
+- Use Distributed spark architecture
+- Scale kafka
+- Increase partitions.
+#### How do you handle late data
+- Update + Inserts
+- Watermarking in Spark
+#### How do you ensure Data quality
+- Validation Rules
+- Schema Enforcement